ivh/edps/README.md

-uv sync          # install dependencies into .venv uv run pyesorex  # see if pyesorex runs, prints help info uv run edps -lw  # start EDPS and list workflows
+uv sync          # install dependencies into .venv uv run pyesorex  # see if pyesorex runs, prints help info uv run edps -lw  # start EDPS and list workflows uv run edps-gui  # start the EDPS GUI, opens in browser
 ```

 Note that it uses the re-packaged `pycpl` from [here](https://github.com/ivh/pycpl).